 A stipulation that New York homeowners don’t need to consider is that they can’t live in a mobile home or a manufactured home.
 The only housing type in New York City that allows for a reverse mortgage is a condo, but it must be on the HUD/FHA-approved condo list.
 You may still be eligible for a proprietary reverse mortgage if it’s not.

-HUD is the Department of Housing and Urban Development that works with housing agencies to manage low-income homes.
-A reverse mortgage is not an option for those who live in co-ops, and banks don’t allow reverse mortgages because, unlike a condo, a real, tangible property, a co-op is not.
+HUD is the Department of Housing and Urban Development, which works with housing agencies to manage low-income homes.
+A reverse mortgage is not an option for those who live in co-ops, and banks don’t allow reverse mortgages because, unlike a condo, a co-op is not a real, tangible property.

 In a co-op, you buy shares in a corporation.
-This is one of the reasons why reverse mortgages are not popular in New York City.
+This is one reason why reverse mortgages are not popular in New York City.

 Not usually.
-A lender will check a borrower’s ability to repay their current and future financial obligations.
-But it’s a bit laxer than qualifying for a home mortgage loan.
+A lender will check a borrower’s ability to repay current and future financial obligations, but this is a bit laxer than qualifying for a home mortgage loan.

 But if you have been late in paying your mortgage or paying off the high debt within the past 24 months, there’s a big chance that you may not qualify.

 Do you want your family to keep your home if you die?
 Or do your heirs wish to keep the house?
-If so, your family must pay off the loan balance with their own money.
+If so, your family must repay the loan with their own money.

 They can take out a home mortgage or refinance their home if they lack the funds.
 But only if they qualify.
 If they can’t cover what is due, they may not keep the house in the family.

-They may walk away from the property if they think the home’s accrued interest is too high.
+They may leave the property if they think the home’s accrued interest is too high.

 In that situation, the reverse mortgage lender will have no choice but to foreclose on the home.
-If close family members or other heirs sell the house to pay the reverse mortgage, there is a solution.
+There is a solution if close family members or other heirs sell the house to pay the reverse mortgage.
 If they fail to do any of the above, then a reverse mortgage is only a good idea if you don’t plan on passing down your home to your heirs.

 Yes.
 It should be taken care of if you are married, as you and your spouse are the co-borrowers on the reverse mortgage loan.
 If you don’t pass but have to move out of the house to go to a nursing home, your spouse can remain in the place and even continue to receive funds derived from your equity.